Pablo Escobar's hippo population 'growing exponentially' – DW – 05/12/2023

 But the animals are also a way to make a living for some communities that live around Napoles.

-"They defend them [hippos] a lot," said Jimenez.
-But the further away from the Hacienda you go, the more people are afraid of the African animals, he added.
+"They defend them a lot," said Jimenez.
+But the further away from the Hacienda you go, the more people are afraid of hippos, he added.

 Hippos eat around 50 kilograms (110 pounds) of plants a day.
 That’s a heavy toll on the local vegetation, which has never experienced such a level of herbivory before.